 · The panel that actually blocks panel members from completing more than one questionnaire each week

 e-Rewards.
 Synovate.
 Toluna.
 Lightspeed.
 Clear Voice.
 SSI. uSamp.
-All these and more are included in our latest report.
+All these and more are included in the report.
 And this time, we also take on some broader industry practices, such as questionnaire length and quality, respondent profiling, closed studies, bias caused by repeat use of respondents for standardized measurements, and incentives.

 There are reliable panels and truly horrendous panels out there – and which one you select for your project can make a huge difference in the quality of the data you get.
 If you’re a researcher using (or considering) online access panels, and you’re serious about getting viable results, you need to read this report.